-Fall and Spring semsters: The deadline to submit an application along with all supporting documentation for an initial residency determination or reclassification is the 10th business day of the term for which the student is seeking a residency determination or reclassification.
+Fall and Spring semsters: The deadline to submit an application along with all supporting documentation for an initial residency determination or reclassification is 30 calendar days from the start of the term for which the student is seeking a residency determination or reclassification.

 All conditions necessary for achieving in-state status must be satisfied prior to